Herniated Disc in the Neck: Everything You Need To Know

 Sometimes it can be difficult to tell and so further investigation may include cervical x-rays or magnetic resonance imaging (MRI).
 Currently a MRI scan is the best to show a cervical disc herniation this is because x-ray cannot show if a disc is herniated.

-Herniated Cervical Disc Treatment
+Herniated Cervical Disc Treatment Options

 When you have been diagnosed with a cervical disc herniation your probably wondering what are your treatment options for a trapped nerve in neck.